What is an SBA Business Plan?

 Funding Request

-One of the critical decisions is if you’re looking for equity financing or a business loan.
+One of the critical decisions is whether you’re looking for equity financing or a business loan.
 In equity financing, you sell a portion of your company’s ownership for funding.
 In addition to selling shares in your company, equity financing might include a seat or seats on your board of directors.
+There are various ways entrepreneurs can secure funding for their business, depending on their needs and goals.

 With a business loan, on the other hand, you don’t give up any ownership in the company, but you do incur debt.
 The funding request is most likely for a business loan if you’re preparing the plan for the SBA.
-In loan requests, you should also identify your requested terms.
+When submitting loan requests, also specify your requested terms.

 Financial Projections